Why A Folate-Rich Diet Is SO Important

-If you’ve ever dealt with long-term fatigue, you know how frustrating it can be to feel really tired pretty much all the time.
-While you’d love to catch up with friends or to stick with your regular workouts, all you want to do is sleep.
-Most of us have probably been there and it can be discouraging when you’re trying to focus on being healthy.
+If you’ve ever dealt with long-term fatigue or a lack of energy, you know how frustrating it can be to feel really tired pretty much all of the time.
+Although most of us experience this from time to time, it can be particularly discouraging when you’re trying to prioritise being healthy, and becomes an issue when you don’t have the energy for day-to-day activities.

 What is folate?

 Like many vitamins, folate is found naturally in many foods, particularly vegetables, fruit and legumes.
-Some foods that are naturally higher in folate are dark, leafy greens (such as spinach), whole grains, beans, nuts, oranges and orange juice.
+Some foods that are naturally higher in folate are dark, leafy greens (such as spinach), whole grains, beans, fresh fruits and fruit juices.

-Folate is a water-soluble vitamin, which means your body isn’t able to store it.
-Your body needs a regular supply of folate in the food you eat to be able to put it to use repairing cells, producing red blood cells and supporting your nervous system.
+As folate is a water-soluble vitamin, your body isn’t able to store it.
+This means your body needs a regular supply of folate in order to support key bodily functions.

 Is there a difference between folate and folic acid?

 Yes!
 Even though these terms are often used interchangeably, there are some key differences.
 Folate is found naturally in foods while folic acid is a synthetic form of folate usually found in folate-enriched foods or in supplements.

 While folic acid is added to some foods during processing, it definitely doesn’t fall into the same category as artificial flavours and other additives that are found in highly processed foods.
-For many people, food enriched with folic acid can be beneficial — particularly for women planning to start a family.
+For many people, food enriched with folic acid can be beneficial — particularly for women planning to start a family or in the early stages of pregnancy.

 What is folate deficiency?